We may earn affiliate commissions for the recommended products. Learn more.

 How we tested and ranked these eSIMs for South Korea

-• Network: The type of network your eSIM supports determines the speed of your connection, so I picked eSIMs that support 5G, 4G, 3G, and LTE.
+• Network and speed (20%).
+The type of network your eSIM supports determines the speed of your connection, so I picked eSIMs that support 5G, 4G, 3G, and LTE.
 This guarantees relatively good speeds in South Korea.

-• Compatibility: eSIMs are generally compatible with newer smartphones.
-However, some eSIMs may not work with particular devices.
+• Usability and compatibility (15%).
+Easy activation, intuitive app, and broad device support (iOS, Android, tablets).
 I chose eSIMs that work with a variety of different devices to ensure easy installation.

 What is the best mobile network in South Korea?